 There is no single answer, but several indicators help estimate the value.

 Advertising revenue offers the simplest example.
-Many podcast ads operate around CPM rates between $15 and $50 depending on the audience and niche.
-That means 1,000 listeners could generate $15 to $50 for a single ad placement.
+Many podcast ads operate around CPM rates between $25 and $50 depending on the audience and niche.
+Premium, host-read mid-roll placements on top shows can command CPMs of $50 or more, according to AdvertiseCast.
+That means 1,000 listeners could generate $25 to $50+ for a single ad placement.

 The true value also includes: